BREWSTER CARRIAGE HOUSE NYC | Archi-Tectonics

 Client: LRH Group

-Project Type: Sustainable mixed-use renovation
+Project Type: Sustainable Mixed-Use Renovation

-Size: 32,000 ft2 (3,000 m2)
+Size: 32,000 sf (3,000 m2)

 Design Team: Principal in charge: Winka Dubbeldam, Assoc.
 AIA | Archi-Tectonics Team: Thomas Barry, David Barr, Bittor Sanchez Monasterio